What is Kava?

 ‣ As part of a wellness regime

 Finally, many people drink Kava due to its potential health benefits.
-For example, Kava helps with anxiety and stress relief.
-Taking Kava tablets or tinctures can reduce these ailments.
+For example, Kava may help with anxiety and stress relief.
+Consequently, taking Kava tablets or tinctures can reduce these ailments.
 Also, it has potential to help with insomnia, muscle pains, and fatigue.

 The Future of Kava

 We have now answered the question of what is Kava.
 But what can we expect for the future of this root?
-The future of Kava looks bright indeed and we can deduce this by three main factors listed below:
+Well, the future of Kava looks bright indeed and we can deduce this by three main factors listed below:

 Many countries are looking at their current Kava laws and the control of this plant.
-It is still illegal to import and trade in many parts of the world.
+Nonetheless, it is still illegal to import and trade in many parts of the world.
 However, as it grows in popularity, governments must look at their laws and adapt with change.

 As the research and scientific information about Kava improves, the negative backlash it sometimes receives is lessened.
-This gives governments greater reason and purpose to legalize Kava and change their stance on the plant.
+Subsequently, this gives governments greater reason and purpose to legalize Kava and change their stance on the plant.

-We can see this in Australia, for example.
-The government has recently made changes to kava importations laws.
-This has allowed reputable kava suppliers such as Australia Kava Shop both import and sell kava in Australia.
+For instance, we can see this in Australia wherein the government has recently made changes to kava importations laws.
+This has allowed reputable kava suppliers such as Australia Kava Shop to both import and sell kava in Australia.

-For example, we have Kava milkshakes, supplements, and tinctures.
+Namely, we have Kava milkshakes, supplements, and tinctures.
 Also, Kava tablets are popular and used like a daily vitamin supplement.
-Also, fun new products like Kava chocolate and Kava Cola are find their way into the market.
+To top it off, fun new products like Kava chocolate and Kava Cola are finding their way into the market.

 Finally, the future of Kava is on the up as its popularity increases.
 In the past, Kava had limits to the Pacific Nations like Fiji, Vanuatu, and Micronesia.
 Today, however, it is seeing worldwide usage.